Canaima National Park: Eastern Sector

-Canaima National Park is spread in south-eastern Venezuela along the border between Guyana and Brazil.
-The best-known feature of Canaima National Park is its characteristic flat-topped mountain formations known as 'tepuis' which cover roughly 65% of the park.
+Canaima National Park is spread in southeastern Venezuela along the border between Guyana and Brazil.
+The best-known feature of Canaima National Park is its characteristic flat-topped mountain formations known as tepuis which cover roughly 65% of the park.
 The tepuis constitute a unique biogeological entity and are of great geological interest.

+As of 1993, Canaima National Park was reported to receive approximately 100,000 tourists every year, with 90% visiting its plateaus.
+Only a select few of its tepuis are accessible to visitors, with those including Roraima and Auyán-tepui.
+Angel Falls is also a popular tourist spot, where visitors can canoe through the park’s vast rainforest.

 Popular culture

-Canaima is the name given to the fictional Californian coastal town where the movie Arachnophobia is supposed to take place.
+Canaima is the name given to the fictional Californian coastal town (which was filmed in Cambria, California) where the movie Arachnophobia is supposed to take place.
+The introductory and jungle scenes of the movie were filmed in the national park.